cosmicexplorer/helm-rg/README.md

     - as an npm package, MELPA package, pandoc writer, *???*
 - [ ] make a keybinding for running `helm-rg` on dired marked files
     - then you could do an `f3` search, bounce to dired, then immediately `helm-rg` on just the file paths from the `f3` search, *which would be sick*
+- [ ] does ripgrep have any options to traverse the fs in (any type of) sorted order?
+    - if so we'll definitely want a `defcustom` on that asap

 # License